JamBelg/Time-Series-Forecasting-with-R/README.md

 - SMAPE: Symmetric mean absolute percentage error</br>
 - RMSE: Root mean squared error</br>
 - RSQ: R-squared</br>
-The table is in descending order by RSQ.
-We can conclude that:
+</br>The table is in descending order by RSQ.
+We can conclude that:</br>
-- Random forest model is the best model
+- Random forest model is the best model</br>
-- Boosted prophet offer a better RSQ
+- Boosted prophet offer a better RSQ than prophet<br/>
-We can see clearly that Random forest is the best model followed by boosted prophet model.
-Also you can notice the effect of boosting with prophet model.<br/>
 Once the model is selected, we can apply it to predict the future.

 ```
 # 3 months prediction
+## All products
 calibration_table %>%
   # Take Random forest model
   filter(.model_id == 6) %>%